As you may have realized, you don’t just blog your way to a six-figure a year income.

 4. Website Flipping

-Bloggers can place advertisements on their websites and generate an income every time the advert is viewed or clicked.
+Another way you can make money is by placing advertisements on your blog and generate an income every time the advert is viewed and/or clicked.

 6. Guest Posts or Backlinks